Havens Hospices: Fundraising

 Notable events for the charity include the Southend Half Marathon, a 13.1 miles route in Southend-on-Sea and the Havens Hospices Gala Ball.
 In 2024 Diversity where special guests at the Havens Hospices Gala Ball which raised over £100,000 for the charity.

 Havens Hospices offers a wide range of challenges, including treks.
 In 2024 two Havens Hospices nurses trekked the Sahara Desert and then took part in a community project which raised thousands for the charity they worked for.

 In January 2025, the charity's annual Christmas Tree collection where volunteers collect Christmas trees throughout postcodes SS0 – SS9 for a donation to the charity.
 The collection raised £14,000.

 In March 2025 the charity held its Big Essex Corporate Quiz which saw teams from corporate companies come together to raise over £9,000 for local hospice care.

+Havens Hospices launched Glow, a new night time fundraising event, in September 2025 where supporters raised over £25,000 by completing a 5k or 10k walk wearing glow in the dark and neon outfits.

 Art Trails

-Hares About Town, a spectacular public art event in partnership with Wild in Art, hopped its way across Southend on Sea in July 2021 for ten weeks.
-A total of 30 hare sculptures, each individually designed by an artist and sponsored by a business, formed a free trail of discovery for the community to enjoy.
-The colourful collection of hares were then auctioned off, raising a total of £225,931.
+Hares About Town, a public art event in partnership with Wild in Art, took place in Southend on Sea in July 2021 for ten weeks.
+A total of 57 hare sculptures were designed by an artist and displayed in multiple locations across the town.
+The collection of hare sculptures were then auctioned off, raising a total of £225,931.
 The overall total of money raised through the Hares About Town project was a magnificent £447,000.

 After the success of Hares About Town in 2021, Havens Hospices announced that they would be partnering with Wild in Art for a second art trail in the Summer 2023.
-The art trail, ‘Herd In The City’, launched on Friday 14th July 2023.
+The art trail, 'Herd In The City', launched on Friday 14 July 2023.
 The event saw 46 large elephant sculptures and 72 baby elephants take to the streets of Southend, Shoeburyness and Leigh.

 Havens Hospice held a Farewell event where fans of the trail visited the Saxon Hall to see all 118 elephants before they went off to auction.
 The Farewell Weekend raised over £17,000.
 The Herd In The City auction then raised £180,000 which brought the grand total raised for the whole art trail to £580,000.

-After two successful art trails Havens Hospices launched their third art trail Waddle-on-Sea which will see a huddle of 31 super-sized penguin sculptures, designed by artists, and a huddle of small penguin sculptures created by schools and community groups, turning the city into an outdoor art gallery.
-The art trail will take place from Friday 11^{th} July to Wednesday 3^{rd} September.
+After two successful art trails Havens Hospices launched their third art trail Waddle-on-Sea which saw a huddle of 31 super-sized penguin sculptures, designed by artists, and a huddle of 72 small penguin sculptures created by schools and community groups, turning the city into an outdoor art gallery.
+The art trail took place from Friday 11 July to Wednesday 3 September and raised £580,000 to support hospice care across Essex.
+The trail attracted over 165,000 participants - twice the engagement of Havens Hospices’ previous Herd In The City event.